Tips for Online Meetings with AAC Users, by AAC Users

 It’s standard practice to ask attendees about their accessibility needs, but the onus shouldn’t have to be on us.
 Meetings can be designed in a way that by default includes and allows for multiple means of access, communication, and participation, so that accommodations may not need to be requested at all.

-This graphic is a checklist titled Meeting Accessibility Checklist.
-The list items are as follows: CART / live captioning, ASL interpretation, visual and image descriptions, materials shared in advance, recording shared afterwards, and transcript shared afterwards.
+General Meeting Access Basics: CART / live captioning, ASL interpretation, visual and image descriptions, share materials in advance, share recordings afterwards, and share transcript afterwards.
 The CommunicationFIRST logo sits in the bottom right corner.

 • Don’t assume that what’s worked before will work at the next meeting.
 Work collaboratively with participants to consider our access expertise and what platform is most accessible for us and others.
 Be flexible, and respect the strategies participants have already developed.
 Plan for the possibility of conflicting access needs.